 With the pass-heavy offenses in football today, wide receivers are more important than ever before.
-Over the last few seasons, the LSU Tigers grew into a top candidate for the title of ‘Wide Receiver U.’
+Over the last few seasons, the LSU Tigers blossomed into a top candidate for the title of ‘Wide Receiver U.’

 There are quite a few college football teams that claim to be ‘WRU.’
 Alabama boasts a ton of talent in the NFL at the position.
 Clemson, Florida, Georgia and Ohio State hold claims as well with each having a strong presence, including some of the NFL’s top pass catchers.
 Programs like Oklahoma, Miami, Tennessee, Notre Dame, Penn State, USC, Michigan, South Carolina and Florida State made cases over the years as WRU, but none of them have long-standing success.